September 04, 2020 5 min read

 Tips to Keep Your Throw Pillows Clean Longer

 Throw pillows have various uses other than being used as decoration pieces.
 Many individuals use them as food or laptop trays.
-As such, they might get some regular dirt, even if you’ve just washed them.
-There are many steps you can take to keep your throw pillows clean for longer.
-Two of them are listed below:
+As such, they might get some regular dirt, food, or beverages on them, even if you’ve just washed them.
+Here are two simple things you can do to keep your throw pillows clean for longer.
+First, use a vacuum once every couple of weeks to remove any dirt and small debris lodged into your throw pillows.
+Next, fill a spray bottle with some vodka and spritz some of it all over the pillows to sanitize them quickly.

 Mudcloth Pillow Cover